paulhhallam/AWS-Web-and-EC2-MySQL-db-in-terraform-modules/README.md

 	http://<Public DNS of the EC2 instance phpapp>/mydb.php
 	This will present the result of a query against the Mariadb database on the second EC2 instance.
 	Please be patient as it can take over 5 minutes for the yum update, patching and database setup to complete before the page is available.

+	The page just displays the text "Mycol: MyValues" and nothing else.